Enabling a Culture of Agility – Melbourne, 28 Feb & 1 Mar 2019

 Above - Joanne Molesky previewed her 1st Conference 2018 opening keynote

-Check out the full interview and the Part One feature "Why Organisations Need to Change" here
+Full interview and the feature "Why Organisations Need to Change"

 Format.
 A mixture of talks and workshops, across the two days, continues our commitment to enhancing organisational agility and promoting deeper understanding.